Entanet/pubsublaravel/README.md

     event(new \App\Events\PubEvent($data), 'topic_name');
 ```

-### Setting up a PubSub2ListenerCommand to listen to a topic
+### Using a PubSub2ListenerCommand to listen to a topic

 run the following artisan command appended with the topic name, in this instance the topic is test_topic: